Magic User Interface: Application theory

 UI development is done at source-code level without the aid of GUI builders.
-In MUI application the programmer only defines logical structure of the GUI and the layout is determined on run time depending on user configuration.
+In MUI application the programmer only defines logical structure of the GUI and the layout is determined at run time depending on user configuration.
 Unlike on other GUI toolkits developer does not determine exact coordinates for UI objects but only their relative placement to each other using object groups.
 In traditional Intuition-based UI coding programmer had to calculate placement of gadgets relative to font and border sizes.
 By default all UI elements are resizable and change their size to match window size.
 It can also automatically switch into smaller font or hide UI elements if there is not enough space on screen to display window with full contents.
 This makes it very easy to build UI which adapts well to tiny and large displays as well.

 There are over 50 built-in MUI classes today and various third-party MUI classes.